robenkleene/rep-grep/tests/data/markdown/markdown-syntax.md

 <h3 id="backslash">Backslash Escapes</h3>

-Markup allows you to use backslash escapes to generate literal characters which would otherwise have special meaning in Markup's formatting syntax.
+Markdown allows you to use backslash escapes to generate literal characters which would otherwise have special meaning in Markdown's formatting syntax.
 For example, if you wanted to surround a word with literal asterisks (instead of an HTML `<em>` tag), you can use backslashes before the asterisks, like this:

     \*literal asterisks\*

-Markup provides backslash escapes for the following characters:
+Markdown provides backslash escapes for the following characters:

     \   backslash
     `   backtick